Jbleezy/BO2-Reimagined/README.md

 * Moved weapon locker to the downstairs fridge
 * Quick Revive elevator randomizes with Speed Cola and Who's Who elevators
 * Pack-a-Punch can be used while elevator is moving
-* Doors that open the same zone in the Sweatshop area open together
+* Doors that open the same zone open together
 * Players no longer fall off the map when using the slide
 * Zombies killed by an elevator no longer respawn
 * Zombies are no longer killed while spawning in a stationary elevator